Contents

 Setting a birthday reminder requires a simple setup routine.
 If you select this checkbox, then—depending on the number of days entered just above it—whenever you open News of the Past, it will show a message box with the number of contacts for whom a birthday greeting is due.

-After you print or email the greetings, the Birth Date Printed List window opens, listing those greetings.
+After you process greetings a list opens with names giving you a chance to re-print if necessary.
 Printed greetings are indicated with a checkmark in the left column.
 If you need to reprint greetings in that list, uncheck those greetings.
 When the program restarts, the reminder feature will populate the name list with the unchecked items.

 News of the Past provides options not only to print greetings but also to print labels, generate PDF files of greetings, and email those PDF files to your contacts.